At Least 10 People Killed In Brazil Fire: Officials - UrduPoint

 Emergency workers confirmed 10 victims at the site, which was operating without proper authorization, said the fire department for Rio Grande do Sul state, whose capital is Porto Alegre.

+Nine injured people were rescued and taken to local hospitals, emergency officials said.

-"Forensic experts are at the scene to identify the victims and investigate the cause of the fire," it said in a statement.
+"Forensic experts are at the scene to identify the victims and investigate the cause," the fire department said in a statement.

-"The fire department dispatched five trucks and dozens of firefighters to fight the flames," he wrote on X, formerly Twitter.
+An AFP photographer at the scene early Friday saw firefighters still at work around the badly charred, partly destroyed three-story building.

+President Luiz Inacio Lula da Silva sent his condolences to the victims' families, saying the tragedy left him "saddened," in a message on X, formerly Twitter.

 "We will continue working on the aftermath of this tragedy and the investigation of the causes.
-My condolences to the victims' families."
+My condolences to the victims' families," Leite wrote on X, saying the fire department had dispatched five trucks and dozens of firefighters to battle the flames.

-Images in Brazilian media showed the three-storey building engulfed in flames as firefighters battled to extinguish them.

-Mayor Sebastiao Melo wrote on X that multiple injured victims were rescued and taken to the hospital, but did not say how many.
-Local media reports put the number of injured at 11, some in serious condition.
+State lawmaker Matheus Gomes accused the city government of giving funds to the homeless shelter even though it had faced reports of non-compliance with regulations "for years."

+The building belongs to a network of budget youth hostel-style hotels in Porto Alegre.

 Recent Stories